| Two months ago I walked out of my

 attach.
 I will wait for warmer days to epoxy sides in place, but

+the hard work is done.
 With these tasks completed, I can count on one hand the steps

 needed to assemble the rest of the boat.
 The transom needs a motor